jonnonz1/nz-statute-book/acts/public/2013/non-bank-deposit-takers-act-2013.md

 (2) A licensed NBDT that breaches this section commits an offence and is liable on conviction to a level 4 penalty.

 ### 24 Regulations relating to credit ratings
-The Governor-General may, by Order in Council, on the advice of the Minister given in accordance with a recommendation of the Bank, make regulations for either or both of the following purposes:
+(1) The Governor-General may, by Order in Council, on the advice of the Minister given in accordance with a recommendation of the Bank, make regulations for either or both of the following purposes:
   (a) providing for the following matters in relation to ratings of creditworthiness required to be held by licensed NBDTs:
     (i) the type of rating (for example, whether it is a short-term or long-term rating):
     (ii) what the rating relates to (for example, whether it indicates the creditworthiness of an NBDT with respect to a specific financial obligation or applies to the NBDT’s overall creditworthiness):
   (b) requiring a licensed NBDT to have a rating of creditworthiness of the borrowing group of which it is part.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Governance requirements**